bmwcarit/ramses/README.md

 ```

 If you use the https variant, you will not get the required dependencies
 and have to download them yourself!
-Therefore we strongly advice to use the
+Therefore we strongly advise to use the
 'git' protocol for download as shown above.

 ## Building and testing